 Be Ready to Detect Ransomware Attacks and Perform Effective Response

 - Monitor your file servers for the modification of massive numbers of files with different file extensions within a short period of time.
 It does take some time for ransomware to encrypt files, but you need to quickly trace its source.
 When you find the source workstation, take it offline immediately in order to prevent the ransomware from spreading.

 - Check the name of the ransomware.
 If it is old malware that has already been cracked by the IT community, you might find helpful information for recovering from it.

 - Beware of system notifications asking you for money to decrypt your files; some may be fake demands that have not encrypted any files.

 - Be aware that even actual ransomware attacks do not encrypt all of your files.

 - Don’t pay the attackers.
-Even if you get your data back, they will keep attacking you and forcing you to pay repeatedly.
+Even if you get your important data back, they will keep attacking you and forcing you to pay repeatedly.
 If you’ve already paid by credit card, contact your bank and block the transaction immediately.

-How to Find Ransomware Removal Tools
+Ransomware Removal Free Tools

 The attacker generates a key pair and places the public key in a piece of malware.
 When the ransomware infection is released on a computer, it generates a random symmetric key and encrypts the victim's data with it.
 It uses the public key in the malware to encrypt the symmetric key.
 Then the malware displays a message to the victim with instructions about how to pay the ransom.
-When the victim sends the e-payment, the attacker uses the private key from the key pair to decipher the encrypted symmetric key and sends the unencrypted symmetric key to the victim, who can use it to decipher the encrypted files.
+When the victim sends the payment, the attacker uses the private key from the key pair to decipher the encrypted symmetric key and sends the unencrypted symmetric key to the victim, who can use it to decipher the encrypted data.
 (Of course, there is no guarantee that the attackers will actually send you the decryption key.)